To request a FARM letter topic, or to see a list of all our FARM letter templates, visit our FARM Letter page.

 Text only

-Energy-efficient upgrades save you money in the long run and raise your home’s resale value, but they carry a high up-front cost.
+Energy-efficient upgrades save you money and raise your home’s resale value, but they carry a high upfront cost.
 Before committing to major energy upgrades, try these smart alternatives.

 Purchase EnergyStar appliances

-Smart Upgrade — While buying EnergyStar appliances is a worthwhile investment for your home’s energy profile, limiting your large appliance use to off-peak hours is an easy alternative.
-A couple of the biggest energy hogs in your home are your washer and dryer.
-Remember to wash clothing in cold water if possible and only dry full loads.
-These simple changes will help clean up your monthly energy bill.
+Smart Upgrade — While EnergyStar appliances are a worthwhile investment for your home’s energy profile, an easy alternative is limiting your large appliances to off-peak hours.
+Clean up your monthly energy bill by watching your washer and dryer.
+Remember to wash clothing in cold water when possible and only dry full loads.

 Install multi-paned windows with energy-efficient coatings

 Smart Upgrade — Before resorting to a complete window replacement, try sealing your windows with weather stripping and caulk to stop any leaks.
-You can also cover windows with shades or curtains and plant trees outside to provide extra shade.
-Don’t sweat over major renovations — a short trip to the hardware store can lower your heating and cooling costs.
+Don’t sweat over major renovations, cover windows with curtains and plant trees outside for extra shade.
+A short trip to the hardware store can lower your heating and cooling costs.

 Purchase energy-efficient light fixtures